 A caveat prevents the issue of a grant of probate or grant of administration.
-For more information, see Caveats, warnings and appearances.
+For more information, see our Caveats and Probate page.

 Can an executor be removed?An executor (also known as a personal representative) can potentially be removed if there is good reason to do so as long as removing him/her will benefit the estate.
 For example if:

 - The executor is of "bad character" (e.g. he/she has been convicted of a crime);

 - The executor is incapable of performing their duties by virtue of a physical or mental disability;

 - The executor has carried out serious misconduct (for example stealing funds from the estate);

 - The executor is unsuitable for the position (for example there is a conflict of interest as the personal representative has a claim against the estate).